 - Wash and cut the strawberries into halves, remove the hulls and green tops.

-- Repeat the process 5-7 more time, or until you reach the desired thickness.
-As it simmer, stir the jam occasionally to prevent burning.
-Repeat util you reach desired constancy.
+- Repeat the process 5-7 more times, or until the desired consistency has been reached.
 Keep in mind, jam does thicken as it cools down.

 Canning Strawberry Jam